locationtech/udig-platform/docs/user/en/What is new 1.1.0.rst

 +------------+------------+------------+------------+------------+------------+

 In addition to a better user experience there is a complete framework to allow new tools to be created.
-Please visit the community section for instructions on downloading `Axios uDig Extensions <Axios%20uDig%20Extensions.html>`_ which feature a selection of advanced editing tools.
+Please visit the community section for instructions on downloading :doc:`Axios uDig Extensions` which feature a selection of advanced editing tools.

 Scratch Layers
 --------------

-You can define and create a new layer by selecting the **Layer > Create** menu item.
+You can define and create a new layer by selecting the :menuselection:`Layer --> Create` menu item.
 How ever it is "In-Memory" and is not saved.
 You can export the layer to a shapefile if you wish to save your work.

 Create New Feature Types
 ------------------------

-Once you have a Service imported into the catalog you can select the service and select **Operations
-> Edit > Create Feature Type** to define a new feature type in that service.
+Once you have a Service imported into the catalog you can select the service and select :menuselection:`Operations --> Edit --> Create Feature Type` to define a new feature type in that service.
 For example: Import a Shapefile. select the service in the catalog.
-Select **Operations > Edit > Create Feature Type** and define the feature type.
+Select :menuselection:`Operations --> Edit --> Create Feature Type` and define the feature type.
 When you select "OK" a new Shapefile will be created that you can open and paste features into from other layers or define new features using the edit tools.